Daxziz/NissanConnectEV-Homey/README.md

 The interval in minutes between updates if the climate control has been switched on.

 ## Limitations
 * The official NissanConnect EV cloud service (developed and maintained by Nissan) do not allow charging to be stopped remotely.
+By that limitation, this app is not able to do that either.

 ## Bug Reporting
 * Nissan's servers are known to be really unstable.
 Please confirm that the official app for your vechile is working before reporting bugs here.